rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/admin/setup/Workbench_Setup_Plan.md

-# CoCivium One-Click Workbench — Setup Plan (v0.1, 2025-08-09)
+# CoCivium™ One-Click Workbench — Setup Plan (v0.1, 2025-08-09)

 ## Outcomes
-- One desktop action opens a **CoCivium** workbench: repos, tools, and ChatGPT prepped with context.
+- One desktop action opens a **CoCivium™** workbench: repos, tools, and ChatGPT prepped with context.
 - Durable **Custom Instructions** + a compact **CIVPACK** to rehydrate context quickly.
 - Public sidecar (**GIBindex**) for intersession notes (branch protection + CI live).
 - Clear **data controls**: what ChatGPT remembers vs what we keep in repos.